transafeailab/nnv/examples/artifact/HSCC2023/README.md

 https://www.gurobi.com/documentation/10.0/quickstart_linux/matlab_setting_up_grb_for_.html

-To setup Gurobi for MATLAB, you need to launch the Gurobi MATLAB setup script, `gurobi_steup.m`, located at `~ /opt/gurobi1000/linux64/matlab`.
+To setup Gurobi for MATLAB, you need to launch the Gurobi MATLAB setup script, `gurobi_steup.m` located at `~ /opt/gurobi1000/linux64/matlab` in MATLAB.

 Add the directory below to MATLAB such that `linprog` function will launch based on `gurobi` optimization instead of MATLAB optimization.